 Goodwill of Central and Southern Indiana

-Ms. Betsy Delgado is vice president of Mission and Education Iniviatives at Goodwill of Central & Southern Indiana.
-Goodwill’s approach links value-added resources that include access to education, employment and health services for first-time parents that many families need to begin breaking the cycle of poverty.
+Ms. Betsy Delgado is vice president of Mission and Education Initiatives at Goodwill of Central & Southern Indiana.
+Goodwill’s approach links value-added resources that include access to education, employment, and health services for first-time parents that many families need to begin breaking the cycle of poverty.

 Maricopa County Community College

 Dr. Maria Harper-Marinick is Chancellor of the Maricopa County Community College District.
 The ten Maricopa Community Colleges support the economic needs of Arizona and the Greater Phoenix area by providing degree and workforce training programs in response to the needs of the community.
 More than 265,000 students attend the Maricopa Community Colleges each year.

 Dr. Raquel Hatter is the deputy director of human services at the Kresge Foundation, which supports the advancement of human services organizations to accelerate social and economic mobility for people with low income.
 Previously, Hatter served as commissioner of the Tennessee Department of Human Services where she identified ways to improve the outcomes for individuals and families across various support systems including child support, TANF, SNAP and vocational rehabilitation.

 Mr. John Hudson III is senior vice president of marketing and business development for Alabama Power.
 Alabama Power provides the valuable combination of competitive prices, reliable electricity supply and unparalleled service to more than 1.4 million homes, businesses and industries.
 Hudson previously served as president of the Alabama Power Foundation, which was created in 1989 to bring good to all Alabamians and all corners of the state.